james-nichols/presentations_and_workshops/README.md

-# talks

-Mostly a bunch of Jupyter notebooks for doing live-coding classes or talk.
-Maybe some LaTeX too...
 # Presentations, lessons, and workshops

+Mostly a bunch of Jupyter notebooks used in live-code demonstrations and workshops.